OxyContin maker, government attorneys in settlement talks

 Kylie Mason, spokeswoman for Florida Attorney General Ashley Moody, declined comment on details of any possible settlement but said the state will “continue to aggressively pursue justice — to ensure those companies complicit in the opioid crisis pay for the pain and suffering inflicted on our state.”

 Purdue Pharma is owned by members of the Sackler family, who have given money to cultural institutions around the world, including the Smithsonian Institution, New York City’s Metropolitan Museum of Art and London’s Tate Modern.
+The New York Times reported late Tuesday the payout would include $3 billion from the Sackler family.
+In addition, the Sacklers would sell another drug company, Mundipharma, which would add $1.5 billion to the settlement.

 In March, Purdue and members of the Sackler family reached a $270 million settlement with Oklahoma to avoid a state trial on the toll of opioids there.